tuimac/tagdns_old/README.md

-# Dynamic DNS
+# Tag DNS

-Run DNS server on AWS resolve dynamically.
+Run DNS server on AWS resolve dns record by name.
 This program get Tag information from target EC2 instances then register target Tag's value to DNS record.
-You can set the polling interval to get Tag information.
+You can change the polling interval to get Tag information.

 ## Getting Started